 The tooth fairy isn’t among the most recognisable childhood figures for nothing.
 Most parents go to great lengths in making the story of the tooth fairy as real as possible in the minds of their children.

-With the stealthy skill-set of an ASIS agent, parents slip their hands beneath the pillow to retrieve the milk tooth – leaving in its place a money bill or two.
+With the stealthy skill-set of an ASIS agent, parents slip their hands beneath the pillow to retrieve the milk tooth, leaving in its place a money bill or two.
 Quite interestingly, the story of the tooth fairy that most of us are familiar with today has not been around for a very long time.
 In fact, the modern retelling of the tooth fairy myth has only been around since the early 1900s.

-In The Early Europe
+In Early Europe

 In early Europe prior to 1900s, people used to burry the deciduous teeth of their children deep in the earth.
 For most European communities of the time, this ritual was prompted out of fear that witches might use fallen teeth to place a curse on children.

-Meanwhile, in other parts of early Europe, people were prompted to perform the same teeth burying ritual out a superstitious belief that if a wild animal ends up swallowing fallen deciduous teeth that are scattered on the ground, children would grow adult teeth that resemble those of the animal.
+Meanwhile, in other parts of early Europe, people were prompted to perform the same teeth burying ritual out of a superstitious belief that if a wild animal ends up swallowing fallen deciduous teeth that are scattered on the ground, children would grow adult teeth that resemble those of the animal.

 As the modern world turned into its more industrialised pages, the mythology and the early rituals concerning the tooth fairy persisted and adapted well into changing times.
 From burying fallen deciduous teeth in the earth, milk teeth were planted into flowerpots, until the ritual developed into the teeth-underneath-the-pillow practice that most of us are familiar with today.